Bridgend Central

-Bridgend Central (Canol Pen-y-bont) is the name of an electoral ward in Bridgend County Borough, Wales.
+Bridgend Central (Canol Pen-y-bont) is an electoral ward in Bridgend County Borough, Wales.
 It covers part of the county town of Bridgend.
 The ward elects three councillors to Bridgend County Borough Council.

 The ward was created following the recommendations of a 2019 local government boundary review, with the merger of the former county wards of Morfa and Newcastle.

 According to the 2011 UK Census, the population of the Morfa ward was 4,692 and in the Newcastle ward it was 5,421.
 The boundary review predicted an electorate of 8,103.

 2022 local election

 Two of the three seats were won by Independents and the third by Labour's Stuart Baldwin.
 Independent Steve Bletsoe was already a Bridgend Town councillor and pledged to use his position to tackle the communal waste problem in the town.

 Only a few days after the election, Stuart Baldwin announced he was stepping away from politics and would not be taking up his seat.
 A by-election was required to fill the vacancy.
 Baldwin cited the increasinging toxicity of local politics and said he'd been attacked online, followed home after meetings and physically confronted for his views and his sexuality.